PyTomography/PyTomography/docs/source/autoapi/pytomography/algorithms/preconditioned_gradient_ascent/index.rst

-.. py:class:: SART(system_matrix, projections, additive_term = None, object_initial = None)
+.. py:class:: SART(system_matrix, projections, additive_term = None, object_initial = None, relaxation_sequence = lambda _: 1)

-   Bases: :py:obj:`OSEM`
+   Bases: :py:obj:`PreconditionedGradientAscentAlgorithm`

-   Implementation of the SART algorithm (OSEM with SARTWeightedNegativeMSELikelihood).
-This algorithm takes as input the system matrix and projections (as opposed to a likelihood) since SART is OSEM with a negative MSE likelihood.
+   Implementation of the SART algorithm.
+This algorithm takes as input the system matrix and projections (as opposed to a likelihood).
+This is an implementation of equation 3 of https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8506772/

    :param system_matrix: System matrix for the imaging system.
    :type system_matrix: SystemMatrix